ENTIRE: Learning-based Volume Rendering Time Prediction: Experiments

 \textbf{Data collection.} Bruder \textit{et al.}~\cite{bruder2019evaluating} highlighted that data sampled from a camera in an arcball-style orbit provides good coverage of rendering time distributions.
 We followed a similar strategy.
-Our camera followed the surfaces of several semi-spheres with various radii.
-To ensure stable time measurements, each frame was rendered multiple times, and the median rendering time was taken as the final value. \changed{This is to capture performance under real-world deployment conditions (including GPU clock variations and system-level effects) rather than idealized fixed-clock scenarios.
-This approach also works consistently across all platforms (GPU and CPU) without requiring hardware-specific APIs or administrative privileges.} Each volume was rendered 100 times with random \changed{rendering parameters} to collect training data.
-For validation and evaluation sets, each volume was rendered 10 times \changed{using randomly chosen rendering parameters}. \changed{An overview of rendering times for each dataset is presented in \cref{tab:dataset}.} We conducted a study to determine the optimal number of training samples per volume by analyzing how sample count impacts prediction accuracy.
-Our findings indicate that collecting 100 samples per volume is sufficient for training.
-When using fewer samples, the model struggles to learn effectively, while increasing the number beyond this threshold leads to overfitting.
-More details and figures are provided in the supplementary material (\cref{sec:TS}).
+Our camera followed the surfaces of several semi-spheres with various radii. \changedFrom{}In our implementation, the renderer processes one volume at a time.
+Each volume is fully loaded into memory, all its assigned frames are rendered, and only then is the next volume loaded.
+Accordingly, all reported rendering times cover the rendering process only and exclude data loading costs.
+The rendered image resolution varies from $32^2$ to $1024^2$. \changedTo{} To ensure stable time measurements, each frame was rendered multiple times, and the median rendering time was taken as the final value.
+This is to capture performance under real-world deployment conditions (including GPU clock variations and system-level effects) rather than idealized fixed-clock scenarios.
+This approach also works consistently across all platforms (GPU and CPU) without requiring hardware-specific APIs or administrative privileges.
+Each volume was rendered 100 times with random rendering parameters to collect training data.
+For validation and evaluation sets, each volume was rendered 10 times using randomly chosen rendering parameters.
+An overview of rendering times for each dataset is presented in \cref{tab:dataset}. \changedFrom{} Please note that the goal of our model evaluation is to assess \acro{}'s prediction accuracy across a broad range of rendering configurations, rather than to fit a specific user interaction scenario.
+Randomly varying parameters at each frame provides the most generic and challenging test scenario of the model's ability to predict rendering time based on each frame's individual configuration. \changedTo{}